-If there are dos there sould be also donts.
-Take care, Google is really restrictive so better check it twice:
+If there are dos there are don’ts as well.
+Take care, Google is restrictive so better check it twice:

 Types of promotions NOT allowed

-- Discounts must not be already reflected in the product landing page
+- Discounts must not be already reflected on the product landing page

 - Up to y% off → Must state the floor discount